jorenberg/dotfiles/README.md

 ## What's inside?
 A lot of stuff.
 Seriously, a lot of stuff.
 Check them out in the file browser above and see what components may mesh up with you.
 [Fork it](https://github.com/iamprabhat/dotfiles/fork), remove what you don't use, and build on what you do use.

+### Why would I want my dotfiles on GitHub?
+- <b>Backup, restore, and sync</b> the preferences and settings for your toolbox.
+Your dotfiles might be the most important files on your machine.
+- <b>Learn</b> from the community.
+Discover new tools for your toolbox and new tricks for the ones you already use.
+- <b>Share</b> what you've learned with the rest of me.